bbuchsbaum/multivarious/cran-comments.md

 * @return tags are now added for all functions referenced in previous CRAN review.

 * There are no references that generically relate to this package.

+* an "options" call setting within "residualize" was removed to comply with CRAN guidance.